neevparikh/neevparikh.github.io/content/home/experience.md

   date_end = "2020-05-15"
   description = """ Worked as a teaching assistant for Computer Vision (CSCI 1430), taught by Professor James Tompkin.

-  * Revamped Project 5 and helped update other projects for the class
+  * Guided 3 teams in their final projects
-  * Hold weekly office hours to help reinforce concepts and answer questions
+  * Revamped Project 5 and helped update 4 other projects for the class
-  * Help administer the class, biweekly grading of projects and homeworks
+  * Held weekly office hours, biweekly grading of projects and homeworks
 """

 [[experience]]